The Glance:

 Anne Hege • Creator, Librettist, Composer, Instrument Designer

-Anne Hege creates musical worlds that invite an awareness of and attention to the body and our present moment.
-In her work as a composer, vocalist, conductor, instrument builder, and scholar, she explores the roots of musicality in the intersection of ensemble interaction, technology, embodiment, and expression.
-Her works have been performed by So Percussion, New Jersey Symphony Orchestra, Princeton Laptop Orchestra, Stanford Laptop Orchestra, Google Mobile Devices Ensemble, loadbang, Ensemble Klang, NOW Ensemble, Voce in Tempore, Newspeak, Piedmont East Bay Children's Chorus, Resound Ensemble, and Volti SF.
-From 2008 to the present, Hege has composed musical scores for Carrie Ahern Dance, with over 50 performances of these works in locations including the vaults of a Wall Street Bank, a retired Lyceum, and Dickson's Farmstand in Chelsea Market.
-The New York Times praised her score for Ahern's SenSate.
-Hege has received awards and grants, including a New Music USA Project Grant, Mark Nelson Fellowship (Princeton University), Composer in Residence (Resound Ensemble), Visiting Artist (CCRMA, Stanford University), Research Affiliate (CAPS, Princeton University), Elizabeth Mills Crothers Prize (Mills College), associate artist residency (Atlantic Center for the Arts), and a Dresher Ensemble and Artist Residency (Oakland, CA).
+Dr. Anne K. Hege creates musical worlds that invite awareness of and attention to the body and our present moment.
+In her work as a conductor, composer, vocalist, instrument builder, and scholar, she explores the roots of musicality in the intersection of ensemble interaction, technology, embodiment, and expression.
+Hege’s compositions have been performed and commissioned by ensembles worldwide, including So Percussion, New Jersey Symphony Orchestra, Princeton Laptop Orchestra, Stanford Laptop Orchestra, Google Mobile Devices Ensemble, loadbang, Ensemble Klang, Clerestory, NOW Ensemble, and Volti SF.
+Since 2008, Hege has composed musical scores for Carrie Ahern Dance with over 50 performances of these works in New York, Baltimore, LA, SF, and Seattle.
+Hege has received numerous awards and grants, including a New Music USA Project and Organizational Grant, Mark Nelson Fellowship (Princeton University), Composer-in-Residence (Resound Ensemble), Visiting Artist (CCRMA, Stanford University and Cal Poly), Research Affiliate (CACPS, Princeton University), Elizabeth Mills Crothers Prize (Mills College), Gwen Livingston Pokora Prize in Music Composition (Wesleyan University), and Associate Artist Residency (Atlantic Center for the Arts).

 Kim Anno • Art Director